 All training should be formally recorded by the council and require a signature from the councillor.

 In addition to in-house training, there are a number of independent training providers, including the professional bodies – the National Association of Enforcement and Licensing Officers (NALEO) and the Institute of Licensing (IoL).
-The LGA has also made available a free online module on regulatory services for all councillors to use: https://lms.learningnexus.co.uk/LGA.
+The LGA has also developed a free online e-learning module on licensing for all councillors to use, as well as a series of scenario based training videos.

 Appearance of bias